-In this guide, you’ll not only learn how to say “monkey” in 70 different languages but also see example sentences to help you use the word naturally in conversation.
+In this guide, you’ll find not just how to say monkey in different languages, but also how to pronounce them naturally, including how do you say monkey in Greek and monkey translate examples to help you use the word correctly wherever you go.

 How to Say “Monkey” in 70 Different Languages